MNeMoNiCuZ/DallE-Image-Generator/README.md

 # DallE-Image-Generator
 An image generator using DallE and the OpenAI API to create batches of images.

+It could be useful to batch-generate image datasets for concept finetuning or style training for AI image models like Stable Diffusion.

 # Usage
 1. Open the settings.ini and add your OpenAI API Key.
 2. Launch DallEGenerator.py